RuchithaBtGowda/DevOps/README.md

 # DevOps
-This will contain my DevOps assignments and capstone projects.
+This will contain my DevOps assignments, case studies and capstone projects.